Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/doe/guide.rst

 .. |plot5| image:: example_reactor_compute_FIM_ME_opt.png
    :width: 48 %

-The heatmaps show the values of the objective functions, a.k.a. the experimental information content, in the design space.
+The heatmaps show the variation of a FIM-based objective function (specified by the user) over a grid of the experimental design space.
+Therefore, the heatmaps are a representation of the experimental information of various design conditions.
 Horizontal and vertical axes are the two experimental design variables, while the color of each grid shows the experimental information content.
 For example, the D-optimality (upper left subplot) heatmap figure shows that the most informative region is around :math:`C_{A0}=5.0` M, :math:`T=500.0` K with a :math:`\log_{10}` determinant of FIM being around 19, while the least informative region is around :math:`C_{A0}=1.0` M, :math:`T=300.0` K,